 As it pertains to federal (AEFLA) or local matching funds used for professional development, a local program may choose to reimburse an individual for a maximum of nine (9) undergraduate or graduate credit hours per program year as program funds are available.
 Eligible local staff and/or instructors must work a minimum of 15 hours per week in adult education and have a year's experience in Kansas adult education.
 Coursework must be related to the staff or teacher's adult education duties.
 Reimbursement is provided when a copy of the paid receipt and a passing grade ("C" or better for undergraduate courses and "B" or better for graduate courses) for the course are received by the local program director or state staff.
 Exceptions to this policy must be submitted to and approved by the State Director of Adult Education.
-No college tuition may be paid prior to completion of the course.
+No college tuition may be paid prior to the completion of the course.
 Tuition is a REIMBURSED expenditure ONLY.

-3.7 Local Program Pre-Paid Fees for Other Training Activities Prepayment Policy

-As it pertains to federal (AEFLA) or local matching funds used for professional development, local adult education programs which commit to pay for staff to attend a workshop, institute or other state-sponsored event but encounter staff who fail to attend or successfully complete the professional development activity may be asked to repay the expended federal or state fund at the Kansas Board of Regents Adult Education's discretion.
+3.7 Local Program Pre-Paid Fees for Other Training Activities Prepayment Policy other state-sponsored event but encounter staff who fail to attend or successfully complete the professional development activity may be asked to repay the expended federal or state fund at the Kansas Board of Regents Adult Education's discretion.
 If the local program does not receive repayment from the individual, the funds would need to be repaid from the program's local funds and NOT from AEFLA federal or state funds.